Kanish010/Covid-19-Data-Analytics/README.md

 - `DBSchema.sql`: SQL script that defines the schema for the database, including tables, relationships, and constraints.
 - `Pivot Tables & Charts.xlsx`: An Excel file containing data analysis through pivot tables and visualizations.
 - `Covid-19 Dashboard.twb`: A Tableau workbook file designed to provide visual insights into Covid-19 data.
+- GlobalClustering.ipynb: A Jupyter notebook performing clustering on global COVID-19 data to analyze case and death trends.
+- USAClusterin.ipynb: A Jupyter notebook for U.S.-specific clustering and correlation analysis of COVID-19 cases and vaccination impact.
 - `requirements.txt`: A file listing all the Python dependencies required for the project.

 ## Prerequisites